linkml/linkml/sphinx/faq/modeling.md

 The extent to which these are made visible is currently the subject of some discussion, see GitHub for details.

+Induced slots can be *materialized* as attributes using the [linkml generator](../generators/linkml)

 ## Why would I need to define my own types?

 Types are scalar values such as integers or strings.
 They are also known as "literals" in RDF.